-This Area aims to provide learners with opportunities to experience spoken and written language, as well as images, in a range of forms and genres.
-The rich and varied nature of these experiences can improve learners’ ability to become creative and enterprising in their use of Welsh, English and international languages.
+This Area aims to provide learners with opportunities to experience languages, as well as images, in a range of forms and genres.
+The rich and varied nature of these experiences can improve learners’ ability to become creative and enterprising in their use of a range of languages in a plurilingual context.
 They can also help learners to develop the skills to become unbiased and critically-aware interpreters of what they hear, read and see in order to interact as capable, informed citizens of Wales and the world.

 Expressing ourselves through languages is key to communication.

-Clear and effective communication through spoken and written language is an important life skill.
-It calls for the ability to use and adapt language in a range of roles, genres, forms, media and styles and in a suitable register.
+Clear and effective communication through language is an important life skill.
+It calls for the ability to use and adapt languages in a range of roles, genres, forms, media and styles and in a suitable register.
 In a bilingual and multilingual context, this also calls for the ability to choose an appropriate language and to mediate.

-In this Area, learners should be given opportunities to speak and write in order to be effective as they interact, explore ideas, express viewpoints, knowledge and understanding and build relationships.
-The learning and experience supports them to develop an awareness of how they use language as they experience opportunities to express themselves for different purposes and audiences in both Welsh and English as well as international languages.
+In this Area, learners should be given opportunities to use languages in order to be effective as they interact, explore ideas, express viewpoints, knowledge and understanding and build relationships.
+The learning and experience supports them to develop an awareness of how they use a range of languages to express themselves for different purposes and audiences.
+For Welsh or English this includes both speaking and writing.